-22 July 2024 Walking to and from school independently 2024-2025 Dear Parents / Carers, In September your child will be moving into Year 5 or Year 6 and I am writing to you to share the procedures in place should you feel your child is ready to walk to and from school independently next year.
+8 July 2025 Walking to and from school independently 2024-2025 Dear Parents / Carers, In September your child will be moving into Year 5 or Year 6 and I am writing to you to share the procedures in place should you feel your child is ready to walk to and from school independently next year.
 The safety of our children is of the utmost importance which is why these procedures are in place and need to be followed at all times.
 It is essential that we have your permission for your child to walk to and from school on their own.
-Children with this permission are given a privilege card which is given to the member of staff on gate duty every day.
+We are changing our procedures and children will no longer be given a card to leave through the school gate.
+Children with this permission will be dismissed by a staff member, through the hall doors.
 This ensures that only the children with permission will be allowed to leave the premises.
+Children without permission will leave through the school gate with their adult.
 To help you to make the decision about whether your child is ready to walk to and from school independently, please use the QR code to take you to our walking to and from school alone policy.
-Children with privilege cards are able to bring a mobile phone to school.
+Children with permission to walk home independently are able to bring a mobile phone to school.
 This is to provide additional security when they are walking independently.
 For safeguarding reasons phones MUST be handed in every day so that they can be kept securely in the office.
-To request a privilege card for your child please click on the link below and answer all questions.
-This form will be available until the 31st August, after that time you will need to request the privilege card by e mailing into the school office.

-https://forms.office.com/e/4bFcmrmBpr If your child fails to follow the rules or act responsibly, their privilege card will be withdrawn.
-Children with privilege cards are not permitted to take younger siblings home.
-Lost or damaged privilege cards will need to be replaced at a cost of £3.
-If you have any questions please ask the school office or e mail the school info@ashford-primary.surrey.sch.uk Thank you for your support with this matter Yours sincerely, Mrs L Bailey Headteacher Teaching your child to cross the road safely
+To give permission for your child to leave school without an adult please click on the link below and answer all questions.
+This form will be available until the 31st August, after that time you will need to make your request by emailing into the school office. https://forms.office.com/e/zSuu0SKWLL If your child fails to follow the rules or act responsibly, this privilege card will be withdrawn.
+Children are not permitted to take younger siblings home.
+If you have any questions please ask the school office or e mail the school info@ashford-primary.surrey.sch.uk Thank you for your support with this matter Yours sincerely, Mrs L Bailey Headteacher

+Teaching your child to cross the road safely

 You can't always be around your children to ensure their safety.
 The best you can do is teach them about road safety so that they can take care of themselves when you are not around.
 Here are a few road safety tricks that you should teach your children to ensure they are careful.

 1. Stop and look around